MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/overview-combining-add-in-and-teams-app.md

 When you have an existing Teams app and Office add-in that have closely related or overlapping functionality and workloads, we recommend that you combine them into a single app.
 This enables users and Microsoft 365 tenant administrators to acquire and approve both the add-in and the Teams app as a unit.
 For an example of an app that combines an add-in and a Teams app, see [Discount Offers sample](https://github.com/OfficeDev/Microsoft-Teams-Samples/tree/main/samples/tab-add-in-combined/nodejs).

 > [!NOTE]
-> Currenlty, Outlook add-ins are the only kind of Office add-in that can be combined with a Teams app.
+> Currently, Outlook add-ins are the only kind of Office add-in that can be combined with a Teams app.
 We are working hard to support this feature for Excel, PowerPoint, and Word add-ins too.

 There can be no algorithmic procedure for merging an add-in and a Teams app for the following reasons: